Samkth123/KTH-md/Public Policy/Lecture 5/Society service "Production"- Hierarchies, markets, partnerships & change.md

 - so if negotiating in a much more experienced party than you you might be going into a bad deal longterm

 Challenges
-- high transcational costs (cost of collecting info, analysing ingo, writing contracts, osv.
+- high ==**transcational costs**== (cost of collecting info, analysing ingo, writing contracts, osv.
 If you loose a contract in sweden you usually appeal to court because lots of cost in buying/selling)
 - lack of appropriate skills
 - incomplete risk transfer (may construct contract where the parties dont take equal shares of responsibility)
 - higher end user charges